huguosheng/huguosheng.github.io/content/authors/admin/_index.md

 **Guosheng Hu** is currently the Head of Research of [**Oosto**](https://oosto.com/) (formerly Anyvision), a leading visual AI company (2016 - ).
 He leads a wide range of research  on **computer vision** and **machine learning**, and many of his research endeavors have successfully been commercialsed.
-Additionally, he holds a  position of Honorary Professor of Practice at Queen's University Belfast from 2023.
+Additionally, he holds a  position of Honorary Professor of Practice at Queen's University Belfast from 2023. $\color{FF0000}{I will be joining the University of Bristol as a Senior Lecturer in AI in September 2024.}$

 ### Professional Experience